rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 becoming a primary element in any data security conversation.
 In the case of the Union GDPR (2018),  Brazilian LGPD (2020), and the California Consumer Privacy Act (2020), the ability to protect personal information is a top priority.
-For companies that base their operative around customer data, trust becomes an essential part of their business model.
+For companies that base their operations around customer data, trust becomes an essential part of their business model.

 In this article, we are going to explore some concepts of the California